Shivanand-0/Mesmerize_01/README.md

 # Mesmerize_01

 LineFollower
-A QTR sensor based Line follower made for AXIS VNIT 24 Our bot secured #3 position in VNIT's annual techfest, AXIS The bot uses QTR sensors to detect the line, and then uses PID algorithm to follow the line
+A QTR sensor based Line follower made for TechFest of IIT Bombay.
+The bot uses QTR sensors to detect the line, and then uses PID algorithm to follow the line

 Pins declarations
-Calibration button: A6
-Start button: A7
-Left motor forward: 6
-Left motor enable: 9
-Right motor forward: 3
-Right motor enable: 5

-QTR Sensors (From right to left of array): 8, A0, A1, A2, A3, A4, A5, 7
+QTR Sensors (From left to right of array): 13, 12, 14, 27, 26, 25, 33, 32 (pins of esp32)

 Libraries used
 QtrSensor.h (by polulu)